joshpinto6/GodotMage/README.md

 # GodotMage 🧙‍
 > This project is a **work in progress.**
 >
-> ⭐Why not star the repository to find out about new updates?
+> ⭐ Why not star the repository to find out about new updates?

 ### Table of Contents
 - [Introduction](#introduction-) 👋